-A questionnaire survey was conducted by ICHARM in March 2018, when most of the lectures scheduled were completed, and the students answered a series of questions anonymously.
+A questionnaire survey was conducted by ICHARM in March 2019, when most of the lectures scheduled were completed, and the students answered a series of questions anonymously.

 The questionnaire asked open-ended questions to obtain feedback from them, and the comments considered especially important were categorized and summarized in Table 5-7.
 It happens every year that many students request more time for the practical exercises.
+Moreover, students made constructive requests regarding the composition and balance of lecture schedules.